Wrath of the Triple Goddess

 Percy Jackson and the Olympians

-Percy Jackson and the Olympians consists of seven primary books, and includes four additional books that complement the series but are not considered mandatory reads, and the series is set to expand with the upcoming release of one more book.
+Percy Jackson and the Olympians consists of seven primary books, and includes four additional books that complement the series but are not considered mandatory reads and series is set to expand with the upcoming release of one more book.
 The current recommended reading order for the series is provided below.